40 Kevin

 Not so enjoyable was a trip with Kevin and his mum to The Strand swimming pool, this time with Kevin’s big brother Barrie.
 That I, a non swimmer, should narrowly escape drowning at the hands of the Garlick boys – who were determined to chuck me in – was only down to the intervention of Mrs Garlick.

-When Kevin wasn’t trying to drown me he was as good a friend as I had.
+When Kevin wasn’t trying to drown me he was a brilliant friend.
 If it hadn’t been for him I’d never have known the thrill of firing a Johnny Seven, tried Scalextric and Subbuteo, or seen some of the smashing models he owned.
 Kev’s mum and dad occasionally took him to Bakers, in Gillingham, on a Saturday morning.
 I went with them a couple of times and what an eye opener it was, to see so many fantastic toys in one place.
 Upon our return in the family’s white Hillman Imp, I was treated to a quarter of fudge, same as Kev, which was typical of Mister and Mrs Garlick, who were forever kind to me.

 Kevin introduced me to all kinds of things, like balsa wood, which I knew nothing about until he showed me a plane he’d made.
 Then, when he needed to buy some more, I went with him to the little DIY shop on Twydall Green, just up from the Royal Engineer.
 I’d never set foot in the place before but seeing balsa wood stocked in so many shapes and sizes, it was easy to appreciate the stuff’s potential.
 Kev taught me how to use it but then he would, because Kev was my blood brother and had been since the day we’d pricked our thumbs with a pin and clasped hands in a solemn bonding ceremony.